DragonSenses/Algorithms/LeetCode/1-two-sum/problem.md

 The brute force approach involves iterating through each element `x` in the array and searching for another value that equals `target - x`, which we call the **complement**.

 In this context, the term "complement" refers to the value needed to reach a certain target sum when combined with another value.
-It’s not about the arithmetic "difference" between two numbers, but rather about finding the missing piece that completes a specific requirement.
+It's not about the arithmetic "difference" between two numbers, but rather about finding the missing piece that completes a specific requirement.

 Here, `complement = target - nums[i]` is the number that, when added to `nums[i]`, equals the target.
 If this complement exists in our data structure, it means we have found two numbers that add up to the target.